Lesbian literature: 1950 to 1970: Pulp fiction and beyond

 Lesbian pulp fiction, like Spring Fire by Vin Packer (Marijane Meaker 1952), was popular during the 1950s and 60s.

 The Ladder magazine (1956–1972), founded by the Daughters of Bilitis, was the first national lesbian periodical published in the United States.

 Lesbian fiction in English saw a huge explosion in interest with the advent of the dime-store or pulp fiction novel.
 Lesbian pulp fiction became its own distinct category of fiction in the 1950s and 60s, although a significant number of authors of this genre were men using either a male or female pen name.
+Many of these men did not intend to write for women, so they did not give their characters happy endings and their writing was often homophobic.
+Publishing and legal restrictions additionally limited the genre's representation.
+However, lesbian pulp fiction's popularity enabled many women to read books with some lesbian representation, and lesbian writers could eventually publish in the genre as well.

 Tereska Torrès is credited with writing the first lesbian pulp novel, Women's Barracks, a fictionalized story about women in the Free French Forces during World War II.
 The 1950 book sold 2 million copies in its first five years of publication.
+Spring Fire, published in 1952 by Marijane Meaker under the pseudonym Vin Packer, sold 1.5 million copies.
+Meaker later stated she was embarrassed by the book's unhappy ending, which her publisher had prompted her to add.
 One notable female author of lesbian pulp fiction, who came out later in life as a lesbian, was Ann Bannon, who created the Beebo Brinker series.

 The Price of Salt by Patricia Highsmith, considered the first lesbian novel with a happy ending, (Note: Marijane Meaker stated in her 2003 memoir: "[The Price of Salt ] was for many years the only lesbian novel, in either hard or soft cover, with a happy ending.") was groundbreaking for being the first where neither of the two women has a nervous breakdown, dies tragically, faces a lonely and desolate future, commits suicide, or returns to being with a male.
 The manuscript was rejected by Highsmith's publisher Harper & Brothers and published in hardcover by Coward-McCann in 1952 under the pseudonym "Claire Morgan", followed by the Bantam Books lesbian pulp fiction paperback in 1953.
 The paperback editions sold almost 1 million copies.
 In 1990, it was republished by Bloomsbury under Highmith's own name with the title changed to Carol (the novel was adapted as the 2015 film of same name).